basmaabughaidah/Operational-Finance-Command-Center-Excel-Dashboard-/README.md

 - PO references, invoice numbers, internal IDs
 - Phone numbers, emails, or any personal identifiers
 - Exact commercial amounts if confidential

-Recommendation:
-- Blur/redact sensitive fields or replace with masked labels (e.g., **Client A / Client B**), and use ranges where needed.

 ---